 Baby Shoe Sizes: What You Need to Know

-Your baby will make great strides wearing the correctly sized shoes.
+Your baby will make great strides -- wearing the correctly sized shoe!
 Here's how to make the shoe fit.

 It seems a shame to hide the feet of the little ones - but, especially in the early months, you'll want to keep their toes covered and cozy.
 When they are about to take their first steps, knowing more about baby shoe sizes will help you get a good fit.

 Searching for childcare?
 Find carers in your area now.